6cclab-telemetry/ibt-stream/README.md

 ```

-To parse a Telemtry file from an AWS S3 Bucket
+To parse a Telemetry file from an AWS S3 Bucket

 ```
 const s3 = new S3({ ...s3options });